SCE-Development/Clark/util/common/README.md

 Once you have selected a username and password, they should be placed in the JSON structure above.
 Then, you must set the local MongoDB installation to enforce access control (see the [MongoDB Security Checklist](https://docs.mongodb.com/manual/administration/security-checklist/#enable-access-control-and-enforce-authentication)).
 Finally, you must add this user as an administrator using the methods described by [MongoDB Authentication Guide](https://docs.mongodb.com/manual/tutorial/enable-authentication/).

-After the above steps are completed, the MDBI should automatically check that the database exists and is formatted correctly, and also make sure that your system master key exists as an admin user for the Core v4 system.
+After the above steps are completed, the MDBI should automatically check that the relevant database collections exist and are formatted correctly.